zayac/joule/tests/image-processing/README.md

 Below we briefly overview files used in the example:

-* `example.netlist` file specifies the connections between components including channel names.
+* `image-processing.netlist` file specifies the connections between components including channel names.
 In the example the names of components are `read`, `denoise`, `init` and `kMeans`;
 * `*.cpp` files are the original implementations of the components;
 * `cal.h` is a header file that must be included in every component.
 It